francescogh/robinator/ROADMAP.md

 2. (O) Add ODF import feature.
 Zoho forms can export to .xlsx .xls .ods .

 3. (O) Add feature to send the table in Json with a REST POST call to a DEFAULT_BACKEND_URL.
+Those data could be stored in a back-end for history, statistics, ecc..., even integrated in more complex tournaments.

 4. (O) Save table / podium into image on local device.